 We will be explaining the changes in the next edition of our newsletter as soon as they are announced.

 Photo competition winner!

-The winning entry from our latest photo competition (on right), was sent to us by Debra Fitzgerald.
-Debra won a $100 AUD 'Plant a Tree' gift card.
-We are receiving entries now for our next prize date which is coming up quickly (March 17).
+The winning entry from our latest photo competition (above), was sent to us by Scott Pederson and titled Morning rush hour Trinidad.
+Scott won a $100 AUD 'Plant a Tree' gift card.
+We are receiving entries now for our next prize date which is coming up quickly (September 29).

 Latest Cuba Tour testimonial

 Darren, Australia - 15 Day Original Cuba Tour

 It was one the most enjoyable and thought-provoking holidays I have ever experienced and the quality of our guide was what made that possible.
 Without Yanni, there is no way I could have gained anywhere near the level of understanding of Cuban society and love for its unique culture.
 Yanni was always enthusiastic, attentive to the needs of individuals and the group and he was always very professional.
 His obvious love for his country combined with his openness about the positives and the downsides of life for Cubans gave me a real insight into what makes Cuba so fascinating and loveable.

 Just one example of Yanni`s professionalism was his insistence on completing our tour`s scheduled activities even though the category 5 Hurricane Irma was only days from Cuba, he had family to protect and we were willing to skip our Havana walking tour to give him more time to make hurricane preparations.